polo2ro/dash/README.md

 # Amazon dash button for mopidy

-Go to next track on your mopidy server with the amazon dash button
+Go to next track or play/pause on your mopidy server with the amazon dash button

 To configure your dash button, use the guide from the [node-dash-button](https://github.com/hortinstein/node-dash-button) library.

 ## Install on debian